geoloep/krite/README.md

 ### Services
 Most functionality in krite is subdivided into services.
 These are dependencies that perfom a specific role such as talking to an API or wrapping around external modules.

+- DrawService - wrapper for Leaflet.Draw
+- InspectorService - helper for selecting features
+- LocationService - helper for geolocation
+- MapService - wrapper for a Leaflet map
+- NominatimService - wrapper for Openstreetmap Nominatim
+- PdokLocatieserverService - wrapper for Dutch search service
+- XMLService - helper for common xml tasks

 ### Data Sources
 Data sources are connectors for interfacing with geospatial data sources.
-The included data sources wrap differing web services with the same consistent API.
-They allow you to consume data layers from multiple types of web services in a single application.
+The included data sources wrap different kinds of web services with the same consistent API.
+This allows you to combine map data from multiple data sources without worrying about implementation details.

 Included in this repository you can find connectors for:

-* WMS
-* WFS
+* OGC OWS endpoints (WMS/WFS)
-* WMTS
+* OGC WMTS
+* Geoserver (WMS/WFS using cql_filters)
 * ESRI Tiled Map Layers
+* Basemaps from the Dutch PDOK
+* Openstreetmap

 ## Installation
 ```